 Dear new developer,

 When you are fixing a bug in a program you are working on, a key thing to do is to get an understanding of the state of the system.
 This can include user input, stored values from a persistent data store, and non recurring information like the current time.
 But the most important piece of state is that of the program in memory.
-What function or procedure the
+What function or procedure is executing when the bug appears, and what did all the variables look like at that moment?

 And that’s how a lot of debugging happens–printing out log statements to a file.
 You can solve many problems that way, it’s extremely portable and customizable, and it gives you some insight into program state.